Wikia/app/includes/wikia/ui/README.md

 All skin independent styles (mixins, styles for corporate elements exp. hub colors) will be stored in /resources/wikia/styles/

 ## Rendering components on the PHP side
-The UIFactory class handles building component which means loading assets and component configuration file.
+The \Wikia\UI\Factory class handles building component which means loading assets and component configuration file.
 It returns a new instance of the given component which is already configured and ready for rendering.

-The UIComponent class handles all logic for rendering components.
+The \Wikia\UI\Component class handles all logic for rendering components.

 The following code is a basic example of the custom component JSON configuration file.
 It consist of component template variables and assets dependencies.
 This configuration files will also be used to automatically create documentation for each component in Wikia Styleguide (/Special:Styleguide).